Angela-Sin/Dragon-Ballz-Z-Quiz/README.md

   - Platform-specific issues are resolved and documented.
   - Deployment instructions are included in the documentation.

-- **As a developer, I need to ensure that the game is optimized for performance so that it runs smoothly and efficiently on target devices.**
+- **As a developer, I need to ensure that the quiz is optimized for performance so that it runs smoothly and efficiently on target devices.**

-  - The game’s performance is tested and optimized for speed and resource usage.
-  - Any performance bottlenecks are identified and addressed.
   - The game should maintain consistent frame rates and responsiveness.

-- **As a developer, I need to integrate various sprites (characters, enemies, items) into the game so that the game has a visually engaging experience.**

-  - Sprites for the main character, enemies, and interactive items are available and correctly displayed.
-  - Sprites should be loaded and rendered efficiently without causing performance issues.

-- **As a developer, I need to ensure that the game's visual style matches the retro theme so that the game maintains a consistent aesthetic.**
+- **As a developer, I need to ensure that the game's visual style matches the idea theme so that the game maintains a consistent aesthetic.**
-  - Visual elements such as backgrounds, sprites, and UI components adhere to the 8-bit gaming style (e.g., pixel art).

   - The color palette and graphical effects should reflect a classic gaming era.

 ## Design